collint8/seg3d.pages/Manuals/Seg3DTutorial.md

 ### Seg3D

-Seg3D is distributed as a binary download for Linux, Windows, and OS X. Please visit the [SCI software portal](http://software.sci.utah.edu) to download the latest Seg3D binary.
+Seg3D is distributed as a binary download for Linux, Windows, and OS X. Please visit the [SCI software portal](https://github.com/sciinstitute/seg3d) to download the latest Seg3D.
 Any version of 2.0 or higher will do.

 ### Required Datasets